ishaaqziyan/RebuildAlgorand/Readme.md

 This Repository Includes Reficio, the revolutionary marketing segment for Algorand.
 ==============================================================================================================
-Specially composed for the Algorand Greehouse haackathon Season 2
+Specially composed for the Algorand Greehouse hackathon Season 2